-Two-semester sequence of training offered either by the Sati Center (Redwood City, CA) or the New York Zen Center for Contemplative Care (New York, New York) in affiliation with IBS.
+Two-semester sequence of training offered by the Sati Center (Redwood City, CA) in affiliation with IBS.
 The student will not only learn about chaplaincy, but begin to develop the necessary skills and understandings for compassionate service to others who are in need, whether they are Buddhists or not.
 No prerequisites, but both semesters must be completed for credit to be awarded.